ajwalkiewicz/blog/obsidian/posts/Python - Type Hints - Introduction.md

 A -> b (from B) -> a (from A) Error!
 ```

 Such imports are rather easy to find even before running the code.
-That's we usually, circular imports happens in bigger projects where it's harder to track such dependencies:
+That's why usually, circular imports happens in bigger projects where it's harder to track such dependencies:

 ```
 A -> b (from B) -> c (from C) -> d (from D) -> b (from B)